 Is it all about cupcakes and cute shoes?
 And, what’s wrong with cupcakes and shoes, anyway? 🙂

-I’m going to show you how you can drive thousands of visitors a month to your website with Pinterest.
+I will show you how you can drive thousands of visitors a month to your website with Pinterest.

 1. The truth about the potential of Pinterest